fivetran/dbt_salesforce_marketing_cloud/README.md

 ```

 ### Database Incremental Strategies
-The `salesforce_marketing_cloud__events_enhanced` model in this package is materialized incrementally, this model is configured to work with the different strategies available to each supported warehouse.
+The `salesforce_marketing_cloud__events_enhanced` model in this package is materialized incrementally and is configured to work with the different strategies available to each supported warehouse.

 For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.
 > For all other Databricks runtimes, models are materialized as tables without support for incremental runs.